+Proposals regarding the composition of the Board of Directors are prepared by the Nomination and Strategy Committee.
 The term of office of a Board member is one year and will start from the close of the General Meeting electing the member and expire at the close of the next Annual General Meeting after the election.
 The number of terms for the members of the Board of Directors is not limited.

-In accordance with the Articles of Association amended in the Annual General Meeting on March 12, 2015, the Board of Directors shall consist of a minimum of five and a maximum of ten members.
+In accordance with the Articles of Association the Board of Directors shall consist of a minimum of five and a maximum of ten members.
 The Board of Directors selects a Chairman and a Deputy Chairman from amongst its members.
-The Board of Directors elected by the Annual General Meeting held on March 12, 2015 is composed of ten members.
-The General Meeting re-elected Alexander Ehrnrooth, Paul Ehrnrooth, Louise Fromond, Gustaf Gripenberg, Ingrid Jonasson Blank and Karsten Slotte and elected Inka Mero, Fabian Månsson, Peter Sjölander and Ritva Sotamaa as new members.
-Kaj-Gustaf Bergh, Ralf Böer and Christine Mondollot who served as Board members until the end of the Annual General Meeting, informed that they would no longer be available for reelection.
+The Board of Directors elected by the Annual General Meeting held on March 9, 2016 is composed of ten members.
+The General Meeting re-elected Alexander Ehrnrooth, Paul Ehrnrooth, Louise Fromond, Gustaf Gripenberg, Ingrid Jonasson Blank, Inka Mero, Fabian Månsson, Peter Sjölander and Ritva Sotamaa and elected Jyri Luomakoski as a new member.
+Karsten Slotte, who served as a Board member until the end of the Annual General Meeting, informed that he would no longer be available for re-election.
 In its constitutive meeting held after the Annual General Meeting, the Board of Directors elected Paul Ehrnrooth as its Chairman and Alexander Ehrnrooth as Deputy Chairman of the Board.